 2. The fabric is then sized with soymilk to prepare it for the paste and the dyes.
 In addition to preventing the pigments and dyes from wicking, the soy sizing gives the fabric a temporary paper-like feel.

 3. Rice paste resist is spread through the stencil.
 This step is somewhat like screen printing, but rice paste resist (rather than color/ink) is transferred to the cloth.
 The paste resist dries to a strong yet water-soluble resist, which prevents the dyes from reaching the areas of the cloth as defined by the stencil design.

-4. The natural pigments are blended with soy milk, which serves as a binder.
-The pigment colors come from plant, mineral and other natural sources, and are both subtle and rich.
+4. The natural pigments are blended with soymilk, which serves as a binder.
+The pigment colors come from plant, mineral and other natural sources.

-5. The colors are hand painted in three separate layers plus highlights.
-Pasted areas are protected from the dyes.
+5. The colors are hand-painted on the cloth in three layers (drying completely between each layer).
+Pasted areas are protected from the dyes and pigments.

-6. The fabric is left to air cure for at least 7 days.
+6. The fabric is left to air cure for one or two weeks.
 Air curing causes the soymilk used to carry the pigments to oxidize, creating an insoluble protein polymer, which binds the pigments to the cloth permanently.
-Finally the rice paste is soaked off in cold water, revealing the design.
+Finally, the rice paste is soaked off in cold water, revealing the design.